 E-scooters offer the potential for convenient, fun, clean and affordable travel while social distancing measures are in place, reduce reliance on car trips and lower harmful emissions.

-Our rental scheme, operated by Wind Mobility, aims to support key workers to continue to commute safely to and from work in Derby, during a 12-month trial period.
+Our rental scheme, operated by Superpedestrian, aims to support key workers to continue to commute safely to and from work in Derby, during a 12-month trial period.
 E-scooters will be available to hire at a discounted rate of £30 per month (70% discount).

 Full training will be provided during handover.
 Free maintenance checks can be booked to ensure the e-scooter remains in good condition.